gschmutz/modern-database-workshop/01-working-with-postgresql/README.md

    http://63.178.5.123:28404/sse
    ```

-   replace the IP address by the one from the server where the dataplatform is running-
+   replace the IP address by the one from the server where the dataplatform is running.
 4. Change **Connection Type** to `Direct`
 5. Click **Connect** and you should see a **Connected** message, if connectivity is successful.